MisterFlask/PhaserCardGame/src/docs/worldbuilding.md

 The Angels are alien and incomprehensible, beautiful and terrifying.
 They don't involve themselves much with Hell or Earth, though Spain has managed to open diplomatic channels through which they receive blessed equipment of various kinds.
 They speak in [color=white]ALL CAPS[/color].

 ### La Compagnie Générale des Voies Infernales
 A French competitor to the Third Circle Company, the CGVI has recently established its own gateway in Marseilles.
-While their technology is less refined than the British Buckingham Rift, they make up for it with Gallic flair and a willingness to cut corners on safety protocols.
-The company specializes in luxury goods and "cultural exports," running regular shipments of fine wines, controversial literature, and other items that might raise eyebrows at British customs.
+While their technology appears less refined than the British Buckingham Rift, they have augmented their engineering with eldritch pacts and forbidden geometries.
+The company maintains a particular interest in The Abyssal Frontier, establishing research outposts at the very edge of known reality where their scientists commune with entities from beyond space and time.
+Their trade routes deliberately pass through regions of dimensional instability, allowing their vessels to harvest exotic energies that conventional British land-crawlers actively avoid.

+The company specializes in "cultural exports" - fine wines, controversial literature, and artifacts of questionable origin that pulse with an inner light.
+Their crews are known for their distinctive obsidian masks which protect them from the psychological effects of their cargo.
+While British engineers rely on Maxwell's equations, CGVI's success stems from their willingness to embrace more esoteric sciences, coming at cost in both their blood and their humanity.

-The company not-infrequently attempts to claim sovereignty over various infernal trade routes, and often uses violence to enforce said claim.
+The company aggressively claims sovereignty over various infernal trade routes, particularly those that skirt the edges of the Abyss.
+Their enforcers employ both conventional violence and reality-warping abilities gained through their otherworldly partnerships.

+### De Helrader Maatschappij
+In collaboration with the Dutch occult organization De Bloedmolen, the Helrader Maatschappij has established a gateway in Rotterdam.
+They specialize in the collection of infernal flora and fauna, and the study of infernal geology.
+They are particularly interested in the strange creatures that dwell in The Screaming Forests and The Clockwork Wastes.

+#### The Dutch Aesthetic and Cultural Notes
+Unlike the rigid formality of the British Trade Delegation or the esoteric mysticism of the CGVI, the Dutch presence in Hell takes on a more naturalist-academic approach.
+Their representatives wear practical field gear adapted for infernal conditions - reinforced leather coats treated with protective alchemical compounds, brass-framed goggles with interchangeable lenses for different environmental conditions, and specimen collection gear that would look at home in a natural history museum.

+Their facilities tend to be well-organized research stations rather than industrial complexes, featuring extensive specimen preservation chambers, geological sample storage, and detailed taxonomic archives.
+The architecture combines practical Dutch colonial style with necessary infernal adaptations - high ceilings to vent toxic fumes, reinforced foundations to withstand geological instability, and specialized containment areas for live specimens.

+Where British operations focus on industrial exploitation and French expeditions seek metaphysical secrets, Dutch researchers methodically catalog and classify Hell's natural phenomena with scientific precision.
+Their approach sometimes appears coldly academic to other factions - they're as likely to carefully document a demon's dying moments as they are to help it, all in the name of scientific observation.

+The members of De Helrader Maatschappij speak with educated Dutch accents and tend to pepper their speech with Latin taxonomic terms and scientific jargon.
+They maintain a professional detachment even in the face of cosmic horror, treating encounters with eldritch entities as opportunities for scientific documentation rather than cause for existential dread.

+Their bases are notable for their extensive greenhouses where they attempt to cultivate infernal flora under controlled conditions, and their specimen halls filled with preserved creatures floating in jars of alchemically-treated formaldehyde.
+The walls are typically lined with detailed technical drawings and taxonomic charts attempting to classify Hell's chaotic ecosystem into orderly scientific categories.

 # LOCATIONS